 The ship was fired upon by Grimball and the defenders of Fort Moultrie and by cadets from the Citadel Military Academy manning a battery on nearby Morris Island.
 Seventeen shots were fired at the steamer, which was hit twice in the hull causing only minor damage.
 These shots are considered by many historians as the actual the first shots of the war.
 Although Star of the West itself suffered no major damage, her captain considered it too dangerous to continue and turned about to leave, abandoning the mission and returning to New York Harbor.

 Two months later, after six more Southern States withdrew from the Federal Union, the Confederate States of America was officially formed on Monday, March 4, 1861 in Montgomery, Alabama.
-John Grimball officially joined the navy of the new American nation shortly afterward, receiving a commission as a Master (or sailing master-warrant officer) by Confederate Secretary of the Navy, Stephen R. Mallory
+John Grimball officially joined the navy of the new American nation shortly afterward, receiving a commission as a Master (or sailing master-warrant officer) by Confederate Secretary of the Navy, Stephen R. Mallory.

 Still serving at Fort Moultrie, John Grimball was present for, and participated in, the bombardment of Fort Sumter on Friday, April 12, 1861 -- the official start of the war.
 The fort surrendered to the new Confederate States authorities two days later.

 Master John Grimball's first naval service with the new Confederate States Navy was aboard the gunboat CSS Lady Davis -- named in honor of Confederate First Lady Varina Davis.
+At that time, the little gunboat served as flagship of Commodore Josiah Tattnall III's Savannah Defense Squadron, consisting of CSS Savannah, CSS Sampson, and CSS Resolute.

 In spring of 1862, Grimball was promoted to Second Lieutenant and ordered to Memphis, Tennessee to serve aboard the casemate ironclad, CSS Arkansas, under the command of CSN Lieutenant Issac Brown.
 It would be serving aboard the Arkansas commanding the ship's bow gun that Lieutenant Grimball would receive his first serious taste of naval combat when the ship would make her famous run down the Yazoo and Mississippi Rivers.

-the timberclad gunboat USS Tyler, the ram ship USS Queen of the West, and the ironclad USS Carondelet -- the later causing the heaviest damage to the Arkansas in the engagement.
+At the mouth of the Yazoo River on Tuesday, July 15, 1862, the CSS Arkansas engaged in battle with the three Union ships sent to intercept the ironclad: the timberclad gunboat USS Tyler, the ram ship USS Queen of the West, and the ironclad USS Carondelet -- the later causing the heaviest damage to the Arkansas in the engagement.
 The battle between the ironclads caused heavy damage to the Carondelet and inflicted 35 casualties.
 About 25 of the Arkansas crew had been killed or wounded during the battle.

 The Arkansas would continue on her way downriver towards the city of Vicksburg, Mississippi, where it would fight its way through USN Commodore David G. Farragut's Union fleet on the Mississippi River, damaging 16 of the Union ships.
 The Confederate ship had fired 97 shots during the day's fighting, of which only 24 of which had missed the Union ships.
 The Arkansas received an enthusiastic welcome by the citizens of Vicksburg.